Health Library

 Hair Loss with Cancer

-Hair loss may be a slow process that takes a month or more.
+Hair loss is a common side effect of cancer-fighting drugs and radiation therapy.
+It may be a slow process that takes a month or more.
 First, you may notice more hair on your pillow or on your child's pillow in the morning or more hair on the comb after combing.
 Then the hair falls out more quickly.

 What to Expect

 In most cases, hair grows back shortly after treatment stops.
-Eyebrows and eyelashes may or may not get thin and/or fall out.
+Eyebrows and eyelashes may or may not get thin and / or fall out.
 When the hair does grow back, it may be a different color or texture.
 In some cases, especially with radiation therapy, the hair may not grow back where radiation was received.

 Tips